mesnilgr/is13/README.md

 (+1% in F1-score) with respect to the results presented in the paper.

-In order to reproduce the results, make sure Theano is installed and the repository is in your `PYTHONPATH`, e.g run the command export `export PYTHONPATH=/path/where/is13/will/be:$PYTHONPATH`).
+In order to reproduce the results, make sure Theano is installed and the repository is in your `PYTHONPATH`, e.g run the command `export PYTHONPATH=/path/where/is13/is:$PYTHONPATH`).
 Then, run the following
 commands:

 ```